corewar/corewar.io/docs/redcode/index.md

 In addition to the opcode and operands from the input instruction, the parsed output contains the [modifier](modifiers) `.I` and the [addressing mode](addressing_modes) used for each operand (`$`).

 You can (but don't have to) specify the modifier and addressing modes in your source redcode.
+Using different modifiers and addressing modes allow you to change the behaviour of opcodes in interesting ways.

 ## Standards